Leaving the U.S.

 - be required to reapply for admission - Students who skip a major term (Spring or Fall), are required to apply for readmission.

 Graduate students, especially those with assistantships, should carefully review all information on the Graduate School's website here.

 If you are still considering traveling, please carefully read through our International Travel During COVID presentation and review the Study in the States link here to ensure that you travel with the appropriate documents.

 Travel Authorizations: If an international student wishes to leave the U.S. and return, they must complete the Request for Travel Authorization and bring their SEVIS I-20 to the DGE at least 8 days prior to their departure and no sooner than one month prior to their departure so that our staff can generate the travel authorization.
 Our office requires both a departure and return date for all students who travel.
-Travel authorizations are valid for 12 months.
+While travel authorizations are valid for 12 months, our office requests that you submit a Request for Travel Authorization each time you exit and plan to reenter the country.
 Please note that students must be registered full-time (9 hours graduate students and 12 hours undergraduate students) for the next semester in order to receive a travel authorization.

 Withdrawal from UL Lafayette: If you will not return to the University, please fill out the Withdrawal Form and return it to our office or email it email@example.com.
 Please make sure you have dropped your classes for the next semester.